-- The Council must ensure that the Board of Directors includes significant representation of individuals whose major professional activities include teaching, including one individual whose primary activity is teaching. - 2.
+- 1. The Council must ensure that the Board of Directors includes significant representation of individuals whose major professional activities include teaching, including one individual whose primary activity is teaching. - 2.
 The Council must ensure that the Board of Directors includes at least two individuals whose primary professional activity is the practice of naturopathic medicine. - 3.
-A member's term begins at the conclusion of the annual or semiannual meeting at which the member is elected and ends at the conclusion of the annual or semiannual meeting three years later. - 4.
-Before attending their first Council meeting as members, new members participate in a period of training and orientation overseen by the Council's executive director.
-Additionally, the Council President assigns a CNME Board member who is in his/her second term to serve as a new member's mentor for the first year of service on the Council.
+A member's term begins at the conclusion of the annual or semiannual meeting at which the member is elected and ends at the conclusion of the annual or semiannual meeting three years later.
+In the event that a new member is elected at a special board meeting, the member's term starts at the conclusion of the next regularly scheduled annual or semiannual meeting. - 4.
+Before attending their first Council meeting as members, new members participate in an orientation workshop overseen by the Council's executive director.
+Additionally, the Council President assigns a CNME Board member who is in his/her second term to serve as a new member's mentor for the first year of service on the Council. - 5.
+In the event that there is a change in the employment/work status upon which a current CNME Board member's eligibility to serve on the Council was based, the Board member shall resign their seat on the Board (e.g., a CNME institutional member representative leaves the institution that nominated the board member).
+If there is any question whether the change in status renders a current Board member ineligible to continue serving in their seat or presents some other potential membership issue, the CNME Board of Directors shall decide the issue.